makbn/makbn.github.io/README.md

 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`
 4. Open your browser and navigate to `http://localhost:3000`
 5. Voilà!
-You can now explore my website locally 🎉
+You can now explore the website locally 🎉

 ## Deployment